Video Automation: 3 Ways to Automate your Video Creation

 Now, let's see how this works.
 The video automation process starts with a template, serving as the blueprint for all videos.
 Within this template, you can specify which elements you wish to change in each video.
 This could include text, images, video clips, audio, colors, and more.

 Creatomate comes with an online template editor, allowing you to create designs for any type of video you want to automate.
 It supports text animations, emojis, custom fonts, keyframes, compositions, and much more.
-While we won't go into details here, if you're curious about how the editor works, check out this quick guide.
+We won't go into details here, but if you're curious about how the editor works, check out this quick guide.

 Once you have a template in place, it's time to automatically generate your videos.
-Next, let's find out how to do this.
+Let's find out how to do this.

 How to automate video creation?